Florida/Texas employment lawyers protecting employees and professionals

 If you have an employment-related legal matter, you need an attorney who focuses exclusively on employment law issues.
 At the Law Offices of Levy & Levy, P.A., we put our employment law experience to work to protect our clients’ careers.
-We represent employees and professionals involved in cases such as:

-Employment Discrimination and Harrassment
+Employment Discrimination and Harassment

 Serving workers in Broward, Miami-Dade, and Palm Beach counties, and throughout Florida